logicor/blog.io/Cexperience.md

 ## Algorithm Engineer
 [Sinomvtech ,Beijing](http://www.sinomvtech.com/)

--Designed and developed an image processing program for checking defects from Banknote pictures using C++.
+- Designed and developed an image processing program for checking defects from Banknote pictures using C++.

 ## Algorithm Engineer
 [Tsinghuabigdata, Chengdu](http://www.tsinghuabigdata.com/)

--Optimized algorithm for handwritten recognition of letters or numbers and improved software efficiency.
+- Optimized algorithm for handwritten recognition of letters or numbers and improved software efficiency.